Copa do Brasil: History

 The Copa do Brasil was created in 1989 to appease the state soccer federations with fewer large and traditional clubs on the national stage, whose representatives would hardly have the opportunity to face big clubs during the year.
 This concern arose after a decrease in the number of participants in the 1987 Campeonato Brasileiro, when 13 of the biggest clubs in Brazil broke away to form the Copa União (Union Cup) in response to the CBF's financial difficulties.

-The creation of this competition was designed to promote the state championships in the North, Northeast and Central West regions of Brazil, which were no longer represented in the Brazilian Championship.
-Copa do Brasil is of high importance for the medium and small clubs in these regions who now, at least theoretically, have a path to qualify for the Copa Libertadores.
+The creation of this competition was designed to promote the state championships in states with weaker teams, as a compensation for the reduction in the number of teams in the Campeonato Brasileiro Série A and the Campeonato Brasileiro Série B. The Copa do Brasil is of high importance for the medium and small clubs in these regions who now, at least theoretically, have a path to qualify for the Copa Libertadores.

 The first edition of the Copa do Brasil took place in 1989.
 The first goal in the cup's history was scored by Alcindo Sartori in a 2–0 victory by Flamengo over Paysandu.
 Gremio were the first champion, qualifying to compete in the 1990 Copa Libertadores.

 From 1989 to 1993, the champion of that year took home the trophy.
 In 1994 it was determined that the club that won the Copa do Brasil three times would have final possession of the cup.
 This happened in 2001 with Grêmio (after winning in 1994, 1997 and 2001).

 Thus, for the 2002 Copa do Brasil a new trophy was contested, which remained until 2007 with no club earning its final possession.

 By winning the 2003 Copa do Brasil and the 2003 Campeonato Brasileiro, Cruzeiro won both the domestic cup and domestic league in the same year, a feat that was matched only once in Brazilian football by Atlético Mineiro in 2021.
 Atlético has also won the 2021 Campeonato Mineiro, their state championship, as Cruzeiro did in 2003, completing the domestic treble (State league, national league and cup).